What Does It Mean to be a CSA Member?

 How long can my flowers be out of water when I pick them up or how long can they sit on the porch?

 We recommend no longer than 30 minutes in a cool vehicle, flowers are like a half gallon of ice cream, they will melt in a warm car.
 For deliveries, we place the flowers in your bucket of water in a shady spot.
-They are ok in a bucket of water for a few hours.
+Flowers are ok in a bucket of water for a few hours.
 If the day is unseasonably warm or the flowers are in direct sun, try to retrieve as soon as possible.

 How long should I expect my flowers to last?